FarronF/limerick-council-meetings/meetings/2022/12/14-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 19th October 2022.md

 to a number of questions on a variety of topics including:

-1. Enforcement powers available to Council.---
+1. Enforcement powers available to Council.
+---
 4

 2. Number of cases dealt with by Community Sustainment Unit.